open-commons/open-commons-spring-swagger2/README.md

-# open-commons-spring-web-swagger
+# open-commons-spring-swagger2
-Open Commons for Swagger on Springframework
+Open Commons for Swagger2 on Springframework.

 # History
 See [history.md](./history.md).